Azathothas/Stars/README.md

 ## Dart

-- [Anxcye/anx-reader](https://github.com/Anxcye/anx-reader) – Featuring powerful AI capabilities and supporting various e-book formats, it makes reading smarter and more focused. 集成多种 AI 能力，支持丰富的电子书格式，让阅读更智能、更专注。
+- [Anxcye/anx-reader](https://github.com/Anxcye/anx-reader) – Featuring powerful AI capabilities and supporting various e-book formats, it makes reading smarter and more focused.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) – Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) – A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium) – Get Android app updates straight from the source.